 a.
-Methods for Discovery: Financial Accountability
+Methods for Discovery: Financial Accountability Assurance:

-State financial oversight exists to assure that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.
+The State must demonstrate that it has designed and implemented an adequate system for ensuring financial accountability of the waiver program.
 (For waiver actions submitted before June 1, 2014, this assurance read "State financial oversight exists to assure that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.")

 - i.
 Sub-Assurances: - a.
 Sub-assurance: The State provides evidence that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver and only for services rendered.
 (Performance measures in this sub-assurance include all Appendix I performance measures for waiver actions submitted before June 1, 2014.)